-The completed application and supporting materials must be received by 11:59pm CST on October 15, 2021.
+The completed application and supporting materials must be received by 11:59pm CST on October 15 of each year.

 Approved October applications will be funded within the same calendar year.
 Oral presentation of an interim report or results is expected at the next upcoming ACDS Meeting, as well as manuscript submission to Dermatitis Journal following completion of the project.

 It is essential that all applications are complete and received prior to the deadline.
 This checklist must accompany the application.
 If the application is incomplete or any of the items are missing the application will not be considered for the award.

 NOTE: The applicant must be able to complete the research in their own institution’s settings while abiding by any COVID restrictions that are currently in place.